Contingent decisions

 • needs more evidence to support your application

 If we need more evidence, we’ll let you know.
-You’ll have three months to send us new or extra evidence, even if you apply just before 30 September 2024.
+You’ll have three months to send us new or extra evidence.

 If your application is approved